Afghan president says peace coming but outsiders can't decide future

 He also said a presidential election, scheduled for Sept.
 28, in which he hopes to win a second term, was essential.

 The Taliban have denounced the election as a sham and threatened to attack rallies.
-There has been speculation that the vote could be postponed if the United States struck the deal with the militants.
+There has been speculation the vote could be postponed if the United States struck the deal with the militants, but Ghani said it was vital.

-“The Afghan people want a strong, efficient and responsible government, and this is not possible without elections,” Ghani said.
+“The Afghan people want a strong, efficient and responsible government, and this is not possible without elections,” he said.

-Writing by Robert Birsel; Editing by Susan Fenton
+Writing by Robert Birsel; Editing by Susan Fenton and Andrew Cawthorne